 Common Issues: Customs Duty, Passport Concerns, and Others

-There are a few common issues that people can encounter when dealing with customs at the airport.
-One is that there may be a language barrier, which can make it difficult to communicate with the customs agents.
+People can encounter a few common issues when dealing with customs at the airport.
+One is that there may be a language barrier, making it difficult to communicate with the customs agents.

-They should be able to assist you in resolving any issues you are having if you run into any.
+They should be able to assist you in resolving any issues you have if you run into any.

 Customs and Border Control Tips at the Airport

-When traveling to another country, the first thing you should do is state what’s in your luggage and why you’re visiting.
-Be honest and straightforward if the customs agents ask you questions about your trip.
-Do not overthink and avoid acting suspicious as it may raise some red flags.
+When traveling to another country, you should first state what’s in your luggage and why you’re visiting.
+Be honest and straightforward if the customs agents ask questions about your trip.
+Do not overthink; avoid acting suspicious, as it may raise some red flags.

-For instance, remaining completely silent is going to look suspicious to the customs agents.
-If you don’t tell them what your purpose was or what items you have with you, then that’s going to raise suspicion.
+For instance, remaining completely silent will look suspicious to the customs agents.
+If you don’t tell them your purpose or the items you have with you, that will raise suspicion.
 They’re the ones who must check the entry of passengers coming from a foreign home country.

-As mentioned above, the best policy is always to be upfront and honest about what you’ve brought with you and what your purpose of visiting the other country is.
+As mentioned above, the best policy is always to be upfront and honest about what you’ve brought and your purpose for visiting the other country.

-You also want to declare what you’ve brought with you so that they can inspect what’s in your bag.
-If it’s prohibited items, then the customs agents are going to seize what it is or have someone else get rid of what you’re bringing in.
+You also want to declare what you’ve brought so they can inspect what’s in your bag.
+If it’s prohibited items, the customs agents will seize what it is or have someone else remove what you’re bringing.

-Even if you’re not caught, lying is a bigger issue because you’re attempting to smuggle prohibited items is illegal.
+Even if you’re not caught, lying is a more significant issue because attempting to smuggle prohibited items is illegal.

 They can arrest you for everything you were doing or attempted to do, so this will lead to a lot more issues than just being honest from the start about what your goal is and what items you have with you.

 Want to know the secret?
-This is all much easier to do if you pack your own bag and make sure what you’re bringing is a-ok.
+This is much easier to do if you pack your bag and ensure what you’re bringing is okay.

 What will happen if what I bring into the country isn’t what’s on my declaration?

-You may incur a fine and incur additional costs for what you end up having to do with what you’re trying to keep in your possession.
-Whether it’s donating what they’ve confiscated, or getting rid of it entirely, it’ll be more work than what you might think.
+You may incur fines and additional costs for what you have to do with what you’re trying to keep in your possession.
+Donating what they’ve confiscated or getting rid of it entirely is more work than you might think.

-What if what I bring with me is something like drugs or tobacco?
+What if what I bring with me is a thing like drugs or tobacco?

-It depends on what you’re trying to bring with you, what country you’re visiting, and what their laws are on what’s restricted.
-For example, in North America, smoking weed or buying cigarettes/cigars can be done without problems, but in other countries what you’re doing is illegal and it’s a big risk to take.
+It depends on what you’re trying to bring with you, what country you’re visiting, and their laws on what’s restricted.
+As an illustration, in North America, smoking weed or buying cigarettes/cigars can be done without problems, but in other countries, what you’re doing is illegal and a big risk.

-For example, in a few years, smoking tobacco will be illegal in New Zealand, meaning that pack of Pall Malls you packed in your carry-on is going to lead to a fine!
+As an illustration, smoking tobacco will be illegal in New Zealand in a few years, meaning that pack of Pall Malls you packed in your carry-on will lead to a fine!

-What happens if I don’t declare what I’m bringing into the country?
+What happens if I don’t declare what I bring into the country?

-Technically, what you’re doing is smuggling something in, which will at least lead to additional costs and fines on your end, if not worse.
-Customs can also seize what you’re trying to bring with you, so what you have to declare is what’s on your person.
+Technically, you’re smuggling a thing in, which will at least lead to additional costs and fines on your end, if not worse.
+Customs can also seize what you’re trying to bring with you, so you have to declare what’s on your person.

 What if I don’t have my passport with me when I travel?

-This may not be what you want to hear, but what happens is that you’re either going to get denied entry into the country or you’ll have to wait until they can verify who are.
-It is only under extremely rare circumstances that people are allowed to cross borders without passports, and you likely don’t fit those criteria.
+This may not be what you want to hear, but what happens is that you’re either going to get denied entry into the country or you’ll have to wait until they can verify who you are.
+Under infrequent circumstances, people can cross borders without passports, and you likely don’t fit those criteria.
 Don’t.
 Forget.
 Your.
 Passport!

 What if what I bring with me has something wrong with it?

-If what’s incorrect is that there was a mistake or it’s incomplete, then customs may allow an application for what they call “amendment” to the declared value of the goods.
-Otherwise what you’ve done is what’s called “undervaluation” and what you’ll have to do is pay additional taxes and duties on what was not declared.
-It’s not the end of the world, but it’s hassle.
+If what’s incorrect is that there was a mistake or it’s incomplete, then customs may allow an application for what they call an “amendment” to the declared value of the goods.
+Otherwise, what you’ve done is called “undervaluation,” and you’ll have to pay additional taxes and duties on what was not declared.
+It’s not the end of the world but a hassle.

 See Related: Best Travel Accessories

-To answer “What is Customs at the Airport”, it refers to the agency that international passengers need to go through when attempting to cross international borders and bringing goods into the country that may be restricted, such as food or substances prohibited by law.
+“Customs” refers to the agency that international passengers must go through when attempting to cross international borders and bring goods into the country that may be restricted, such as food or substances prohibited by law.

-If you’re visiting a new nation and plan on returning to your home country, there are a few things you should know about customs.
+If you’re visiting a new nation and plan on returning to your home country, you should know a few things about customs.
 When arriving at the airport, carry your passport with a recent visa stamp or entry requirements papers, and be truthful when passing through security.

-Don’t be embarrassed if you don’t have an answer for everything because most people aren’t familiar with every single detail of their own laws.
+Don’t be embarrassed if you don’t have an answer for everything because most people aren’t familiar with every detail of their laws.
 That said, it can never hurt to brush up before jetting off!
-Don’t forget to subscribe to our newsletter to get the latest updates on international and domestic travel flights.
+Don’t forget to subscribe to our newsletter for the latest updates on international and domestic travel flights.

 How long does airport customs take?

 And what about what they might say to you?
 Customs does not have a maximum time limit, but they will usually take about 5-15 minutes to review your declaration and ask you some questions.
-If they notice anything suspicious, however, customs may detain you for additional questions.
+However, customs may detain you for additional questions if they notice anything suspicious.